keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 category: writing
 dark_mode: false
 image:
-  path: /images/Historic_Benzene_Formulae_Kekule.png
+  path: /images/GR_hero_image.png
-  alt: "One of Kekulé's modern looking proposals for the structure of benzenze."
+  alt: "The skeletal formula of benzene's cyclic electron ring, rainbow rockets circling above and rainbow ouroboros below.
+The smokestack Tower and the pigheaded Fool.
+The double integral of acceleration, and the energy levels of benzene."
 ---

 [Make my own adapted figure that ties into GR] <br>
+[The figure should be Kekule's alternatively numbered benzene ring, blurred in superposition, with the pi orbital around the outside as a rainbow ring.
+Myabe not strict pi by a circle.
+Or a rainbow serpent]
+[In the skeletal formulae section seperators, colour the benzene rings in gold]

 August Kekulé, "Ueber einige Condensationsproducte des Aldehyds" (On some condensation products of aldehyes), *Justus Liebigs Annalen der Chemie*, [Vol. 162, Iss.
 1, 77--124, **1872**](https://doi.org/10.1002/jlac.18721620110)
 {:.figcaption}

 **Ultimate page numbering should be from original 1973 Viking edition at admin's request**

->  **Content warning:** set in WWII, a time period of chemical processes, suffering and depravity beyond words, a military-industrial complex which we must all stop from ever being repeated.
+>  **Content warning:** set in WWII, a time period of chemical processes, suffering and depravity beyond words; a military-industrial complex of death which we must all stop from ever being repeated.

 ---